openplans/openblock-old/docs/main/api.rst

 ================== ==========================================================================
     Parameter                                Description
 ------------------ --------------------------------------------------------------------------
-     startdate     limits items to only those newer than the given date. date format is YYYY-MM-DD or rfc3339 for date/time
+     startdate     limits items to only those whose pub_date is newer than the given date. date format is YYYY-MM-DD or rfc3339 for date/time
 ------------------ --------------------------------------------------------------------------
-     enddate       limits items to only those older than the given date. date format is YYYY-MM-DD or rfc3339 for date/time
+     enddate       limits items to only those whose pub_date is older than the given date. date format is YYYY-MM-DD or rfc3339 for date/time
 ================== ==========================================================================